 A logical way to understand the physics of a MOSFET is to start with 2-terminal MOS structure and make our way toward 4-terminal MOSFET structure.
 Each of the 2-terminal, 3-terminal or 4-terminal structure gives us a valuable insight about the MOS characteristics.
 Therefore, in this project the tool has option to simulate each of the above structure and visualize the important physical quantity.

-The tool is coded in python, using various libraries to construct the interactive GUI. and a
+The tool is coded in python, using various libraries to construct the interactive GUI.
+The landing page of tool looks like the below picture.
+It has several buttons of matplotlib library of python.
+The user has to choose one of those which will open another window for plotting graphs.
+The whole software/tool doesn’t require python or any of its dependencies to be pre-installed in the user’s system.
+Every python file in converted to executable bundle file using the PyInstaller package and the executable files are called from this landing page.
+The whole folder is then converted to a single .exe file in case of Windows and a .zip file in case of Ubuntu.
+This single file can be given to any user for their use.